 Today we add our voice to that of the Leadership Conference of Women Religious and many others in pledging to commit our energy to “helping to build a more perfect union.”
 We will work with others to proclaim the Gospel message of nonviolence, of hope and of peace during this time of great pain and division.
 We call on people of good will to join with us and to encourage our newly elected leadership to lead the way to a more united country.

-Coronavirus Precautions Implemented at Villa Maria Community Center
+Coronavirus Precautions Continue at Villa Maria Community Center

-The HM Leadership Team has been closely monitoring the information about COVID-19 and has decided to implement precautionary measures at Villa Maria Community Center as suggested by the federal government, the Centers for Disease Control (CDC), and state and local agencies.
+The HM Leadership Team continues to monitor the information about COVID-19 according to protocols suggested by the federal government, the Centers for Disease Control (CDC), and state and local agencies.

-To that effect, the Villa Maria Campus will be closed to all guests until further notice in order to protect the health and well-being of our sister residents.
+The Villa Maria Campus is closed to all guests until further notice in order to protect the health and well-being of our sister residents.
 Included in the closure are all areas of the main building: Magnificat Chapel, the sisters’ living spaces, the dining room, meeting rooms, and the swimming pool.
-Villa Maria Education and Spirituality Center (VMESC), located on the Villa Maria Campus, resumed some small group programming in early September.
+Villa Maria Education and Spirituality Center (VMESC), located on the Villa Maria Campus, resumed some small group programming in early September 2020.
 Please visit vmesc.org for more details.